LyraStudios/LyraStudios.github.io/README.md

 # Lyra Studios

-Lyra studios is one of the best modern unblocked game sites.
+Lyra studios is one of the best modern game sites.
 Check it out <a href="https://lyrastudios.github.io">here</a>.
 If this link is blocked, you can get more links in our <a href="https://dsc.gg/lyragamesbruh">Discord Server!</a>

 <a href="https://discord.gg/jjzyfJ3mst"><img height="30px" src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white"><img></a>
 <a href="https://github.com/LyraStudios"><img height="30px" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"><img></a>